Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis

 \subsubsection{Metrics}

-Since multi-LRO systems compose relational-interface LROs (as in Definition~\ref{def:lro}) with classical SQL operators, they produce a table-valued result for a given query.
-We therefore use \emph{Exact Match} (EM) between the predicted and ground-truth tables: a query is counted as correct only if the two tables are identical.
-We report the EM accuracy as our evaluation metric, \ie, the fraction of correctly answered queries among the 60 multi-LRO queries.
+Since multi-LRO systems compose LROs (as in Definition~\ref{def:lro}) with classical SQL operators, they produce a table-valued result for a given query.
+Evaluating such results requires comparing two tables rather than two scalar values or ranked lists, which calls for a stricter and more structured evaluation criterion.
+We therefore adopt \emph{Exact Match} (EM) between the predicted table (\ie, the output table of the system) and the ground-truth table as our evaluation criterion.
+Specifically, a query is counted as correctly answered if and only if the two tables are identical.
+We report the EM accuracy as our primary evaluation metric, defined as the fraction of queries for which the predicted table exactly matches the ground-truth table, out of the 60 multi-LRO queries in our benchmark.